 Golf and Batting Cages: The park's AllGolf Facility and Batting Cages, located near the entrance, offers a covered driving range with lights and a short game area, a miniature golf course, and a pro shop stocked with major brand names.
 PGA instruction is also available.
 You're also in luck if you are looking for variable-speed batting cages for softball and baseball.
 Hours of operation: Mondays-Fridays, 9 a.m. to 1 p.m.; Saturdays, 8 a.m. to 10 p.m.; Sundays, 8 a.m. to 9 p.m.
 Contact AllGolf at 954-441-1333 for more information.

 Concert Green: A five-acre island is home to this 5,000-capacity open-air amphitheater with a 32-foot-by-48-foot stage.
 A nearby special event field has been the location for the 99.9 KISS Country Chili Cookoff, which includes a concert featuring some of the top acts in country music.
 The capacity of the special event field is up to 22,500.

-Campground: The park's lakeside campground is equipped with 71 RV sites, all with electricity, water, picnic tables, grills, and sewer hookups.
+The park's lakeside campground is equipped with 71 RV sites, all with electricity, water, picnic tables, grills, and sewer hookups.
+(Tent camping is not available.)
 There are also heated showers, a laundry facility, and restrooms in the campground area.
 Campground map.
 After-hours security is provided at the campground, which permits two pets per campsite with proof of current vaccinations and appropriate licenses.
 Pets must be registered at check-in and must be kept on a leash no longer than six feet at all times when not inside the RV.
 Camping fees vary based on residency, with residents of the tricounty area of Broward, Palm Beach, and Miami-Dade counties receiving a discount.
 Reservations are highly recommended, especially during the peak season of November through April.